 Spark!Fishers ignited by First Internet Bank will return in 2021 with an expanded, weeklong celebration from Tuesday, June 22 to Saturday, June 26.
 The event will kick off with a concert on Tuesday, June 22, and the celebration will continue all week ending with a Street Fair festival, parade, and firework show on Saturday, June 26 at the Municipal Complex celebrating our vibrant community.
 Learn more at sparkfishers.com.

-Addy Miller is a college intern for the City of Fisher’s Public Relations department.
-She is originally from Claypool, Indiana and is currently living with her brother, who resides in Fishers.
+Addy Miller is a former college intern for the City of Fisher’s Public Relations department.
+She is originally from Claypool, Indiana.
 As a senior at Purdue University, Addy is majoring in PR & Strategic Communications and minoring in English and Art & Design.
 Outside of her internship, you can find Addy serving drinks at SunKing Brewery, going to the gym, getting coffee, or hanging out with her friends and family.
 She loves the communal feeling of Fishers and is excited to learn more about the city.
 Follow her on Instagram.